Melrose Mountain Climbing Area (Tryon, NC)

 6. Climber Safety

 Responsibility for safe climbing rests solely with the individual climber.
 All climbers are strongly encouraged to be self-sufficient and possess the appropriate first aid, partner, and self rescue skills.
-Climbers are encouraged to carry equipment necessary for self rescue, proper clothing, water and food in case of emergency.
-Town of Tryon, CCC, and BRAG assume no responsibility for any injuries incurred by anyone engaging in any climbing activity on Melrose Mountain, and they are not responsible for the conditions of the terrain or acts of persons who may be on Town of Tryon property.
+Climbers are encouraged to carry equipment necessary for self rescue, proper clothing, water, and food in case of emergency.
+The Town of Tryon, CCC, Mountain Water Inc, and BRAG assume no responsibility for any injuries incurred by anyone engaging in any climbing activity on Melrose Mountain, and they are not responsible for the conditions of the terrain or acts of persons who may be on Town of Tryon or Mountain Water Inc property.
 Cell phones are encouraged for emergencies.
 The CCC has shared GPS points of cliff locations and maps with local rescue squads for rescue purposes.

 7. Fixed Anchors Policy